jvoisin/snuffleupagus/doc/source/faq.rst

 but some like :ref:`global_strict <global-strict-feature>` or overly-restrictive :ref:`virtual-patching<virtual-patching-feature>` rules might pretty well break your website.
-It's up to you to configure Snuffleupaggus accordingly to your needs.
+It's up to you to configure Snuffleupagus accordingly to your needs.

 You can also enable the ``simulation`` mode on features that you're not sure about, to see what snuffleupagus would do to your application, before activating them for good.